 Title VI service and fare equity analyses will be conducted when proposed service changes constitute a major service and exceed the quantitative threshold outlined in BFT's Major Service Change, Disproportionate Burden and Discriminatory Impact policies, which were adopted by the BFT Board of Directors via Resolution 15-2013 (Appendix A).
-Additional changes to the Disproportionate Burden and Discriminatory Impact of Directors' adoption of Resolution 26-2014 (Appendix B).
+Additional changes to the Disproportionate Burden and Discriminatory Impact Policy were made via the BFT Board of Directors' adoption of Resolution 26-2014 (Appendix B).
 These policies are detailed below: